RowlandTechnology/MULTIUARTv2/extras/flowcode/README.md

 # MultiUART Flowcode Component

-Flowcode component for the MULTIUART / SPI2UART board, for Flowcode 6, 7 and 8.
+Flowcode component for the MULTIUART / SPI2UART board, for Flowcode v6-8.
+The component is already supplied as part of Flowcode v9-11.

 | File | Description |
 |------|-------------|